 Downie later played for Hull City, Mansfield Town and Darlington, as well as also turning out for non-league clubs Hyde United, Mossley and Stalybridge Celtic in the Greater Manchester area.

 Johnny Downie, who passed away peacefully on 19 February 2013 in Tynemouth, will be fondly remembered by all who knew him.
-Staff at
+Staff at Manchester United extend their sincere condolences to his family and friends at this very sad time.

 Born: 19 July 1925, Lanark